kdcokenny/opencode-background-agents/README.md

 ## Part of KDCO

-This plugin is part of the [KDCO Registry](https://github.com/kdcokenny/ocx/tree/main/registry/src/kdco) - a collection of AI agent components for OpenCode.
+This plugin is part of the [KDCO Registry](https://github.com/kdcokenny/ocx/tree/main/registry/src/kdco) - the ShadCN for OpenCode.
 It works great standalone, but for the full experience we recommend `kdco-workspace`, which bundles background agents with specialist agents, planning tools, and research protocols.

 ## Installation (Recommended)